 Since the early groundswell in marijuana investing, there’s been a lot of jockeying for position, but no clear front-runner.
 In fact, since Tilray’s (Nasdaq: TLRY) wild ride shortly after its IPO, pot stocks as a whole have been pretty mellow.
-But values are on the rise…
+But values should be on the rise…

 Since the new year, many of the larger marijuana stocks have been quietly ticking upward.
 Once again there are whispers in Washington about the possibility of federal legalization.
 Whether the Biden administration chooses to move the goalpost in that direction has yet to be seen.
 But with or without a federal ruling, one thing is for certain: People are shelling out big bucks for bud across the country.

-It’s estimated medical marijuana sales broke $7 billion in 2020.
-Within just a few years, medical and recreational marijuana use is expected to be close to a $40 billion industry.
+It’s estimated medical marijuana sales will break $25 billion by 2025.
+Within just a few years, medical and recreational marijuana is expected to be close to a $40 billion industry.
 Growth like that is hard to ignore.
 And it’s high time investors take notice.